robamu-org/raspberrypi-crosscompiling/README.md

    sudo update-rc.d tcf-agent defaults
    ```

-5. Restart the BBB and verify the tcf-agent is running with the following command
+5. Restart the Raspberry Pi and verify the tcf-agent is running with the following command

    ```sh
    systemctl status tcf-agent